 From compact transport mode alongside the Thule Trailway bike rack to fully deployed T-shaped workspace — in under four minutes.

-What you're about to watch is the current working prototype — Generation 5 of the RAAK system.
+What you're about to watch is the current pre-production unit — Generation 5 of the RAAK system, the version now being hand-built to order.
 The retrofit solution you'll see uses a YOKE design that mounts to the Thule Trailway, allowing the RAAK to ride in transport mode and then detach and redeploy in a completely different context.
 That versatility is intentional.
-It's a preview of the platform's range, not its final form.
+It's a preview of the platform's range, not its final form — which is exactly why these first 100 units exist: to find out what "final form" should mean before locking it in.

 The long-term mounting solution is a proprietary rack design in development — purpose-built for the RAAK from the ground up.
 What you're seeing today is the system proving itself in the field.
 The engineering behind it is what matters — and it works.